sandro-pasquali/Herder/readme.md

 Actors receive the current result set.
 Actors can be invoked serially or in parallel.

 The machines are evented, such that a #data event is emitted on each iteration through the instruction list, to which is made available the current result set.
+When the machine is finished it emits #end.

 Additionally, the machine can be transformed into a true state machine, where state change events are programmable.